Diabetic foot problems: Treatment

 Wound treatment involves:

 • Cleaning the wound: Dead and infected tissue and debris are regularly cleaned out of the wound.
-That can be done using a scalpel, scissors and wound rinses.
+This is done by healthcare professionals using a scalpel, scissors and wound rinses.

 • Wound dressings: Wound dressings keep the wound moist, absorb wound fluid and prevent from the outside.

-Which wound dressing is most suitable depends on things such as how deep the wound is, whether it is infected, and what stage of healing it is at.
+The most suitable wound dressing will depend on things like how deep the wound is, whether it’s infected, and what stage of healing it’s at.
 The dressings have to be changed regularly.

 An infected wound can't heal.
 Severe infections may also spread through the body and become life-threatening.
-For this reason, it is very important to regularly clean an infected wound thoroughly and take for long enough (often for several weeks).
+For this reason, it’s very important to regularly clean an infected wound thoroughly and take for long enough (often for several weeks).
 Infected pieces of bone and other tissue can be surgically removed.

-A skin graft or tissue graft may speed up the healing of the wound.
+A skin graft or tissue graft may speed up the healing process.
 Skin grafts involve covering the wound with skin taken from another part of your body.
 A thin layer of skin from the thigh is normally used.
 It grows onto the wound and can help to close it up.
-In tissue grafts (flap surgery), the wound is covered with a piece of tissue from your own body (for example, taken from the thigh).
+In tissue grafts (flap surgery), the wound is covered with a piece of tissue from your own body – taken from the thigh, for example.

 How is blood flow improved?

-• Bypass: the blood flow is redirected around the narrow blood vessel.
-A new vessel (made either of body tissue or synthetic material) is fitted.
+• Bypass: The blood flow is redirected around the narrow blood vessel.
+A new vessel () is fitted for this purpose.
+It is made of body tissue or a synthetic material.

-These procedures are particularly suitable for people with blood flow problems where wound treatment and relieving pressure wouldn't be enough.
+These procedures are particularly suitable for people with blood flow problems where wound care and pressure relief isn’t helping enough.

 An amputation is only considered if no other treatment options are left.
 It can often be avoided with good preventive measures and treatment – even if the wound has been there for a long time.